Updated: February 2026 • 8 min read

 Investment Options: Choose from 6,000+ stocks and ETFs or use expert-built pies

 Why it works: M1 Finance gives you robo-efficiency with full customization.
-You decide exactly which stocks and ETFs belong in your portfolio and what percentage each should represent.
-The platform then handles all buying, rebalancing, and allocation maintenance automatically.
-This works especially well for long-term investors who want a specific asset mix (e.g., 70% total market index, 20% bonds, 10% REITs).
+You decide exactly which stocks and ETFs belong in your portfolio and what percentage each represents.
+The platform then handles all buying, rebalancing, and allocation maintenance automatically — ideal for long-term investors with a specific asset mix target (e.g., 70% total market index, 20% bonds, 10% REITs).

 Watch out for: The learning curve is steeper than Acorns or Stash.
 If you don't have a clear investment thesis or target allocation, M1's flexibility becomes overwhelming.
 Start with an expert pie if you're unsure what to build.